craftercms/docs/source/.new-ia/reference/projects/studio/api/index.rst

 .. note::
     This API can be used with JWT or HTTP Basic authentication.

-    For more information on using Crafter Studio APIs, see :ref:`newIa-working-with-crafter-studios-api`
+    For more information on using Crafter Studio APIs, see :ref:`working-with-crafter-studios-api`

 -------------
 API Version 2